tofuutils/tenv/README.md

 Handle [Semver 2.0.0](https://semver.org/) with [go-version](https://github.com/hashicorp/go-version) and use the [HCL](https://github.com/hashicorp/hcl) parser to extract required version constraint from OpenTofu files.

 GoTofuEnv can use [cosign](https://github.com/sigstore/cosign) (if present) to check OpenTofu signature or fallback to [PGP](https://www.openpgp.org/about) using [gopenpgp](https://github.com/ProtonMail/gopenpgp) implementation.
-However, unstable OpenTofu are signed only with cosign (GoTofuEnv will display a warning for them when cosign is not found).
+However, unstable OpenTofu versions are signed only with cosign (in this case, if cosign is not found GoTofuEnv will display a warning).

 ## Installation